lee212/docker-hadoop/pagerank.md

 ## Run PageRank

-The script is provided which uploads a input file to HDFS and runs Hadoop with PageRank (jar) program.
+The script is provided which uploads an input file to HDFS and runs Hadoop with PageRank (jar) program.

 ```
 cd /cloudmesh/pagerank